Jenipher Jones Bonino

-Jenipher began her career in civil and human rights as a Fellow at the Albert Schweitzer Fellowship at the Southern Poverty Law Center.
+Jenipher began her career in civil and human rights as a Fellow at the Albert Schweitzer Fellowship of Harvard University at the Southern Poverty Law Center.
 Jenipher has worked on law enforcement accountability issues, including a clerkship at the civilian law enforcement oversight agency, the City of New Orleans Office of the Independent Police Monitor (OIPM), and a landmark federal consent decree involving the New Orleans Police Department (NOPD).
 She has also practiced at the National Employment Litigation Unit (NELU) of the United States Postal Service handling class action employment discrimination matters.

 JD, Loyola University New Orleans College of Law